Most Enterpise Transformations Stall Before They Fail

 It assumes senior accountability and real consequences.

-What you will need to complete it
+What you need to complete it

 -